AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 To learn how to configure tasks, see the [Elements: Tasks](Elements#tasks_\(actual\)) section.

-The sample below demonstrates all types of tasks.
+The sample below demonstrates task types.
 Also, it shows that regular and parent tasks can occupy different places in the hierarchy: a parent task can be a child itself, and a regular task can be a root.

 ```
 // create data